Why Are Young People Turning To Gardening?

 Notably, millennials in general have far less land to work with than their predecessors.
 We’re talking ‘generation rent’, many of whom are living in tiny flats with no gardens to speak of.
 This doesn’t stop them, however.
 Allotment uptake is greater than ever, and waiting lists for allotments are growing - putting the kibosh on the plans of perplexed developers, who have been eyeing up allotment sites all over the country.
 Millennials who don’t drive (and that’s a surprising amount of them) have been converting their parking spaces into little container-gardens.
 Windows and roof-spaces brim with flowers and foliage.
 Tiny grass verges are dug over and turned into mini vegetable patches.
 The ingenuity with which younger people are creating gardens out of virtually nothing is truly wonderful.

 If not inspired by their parents, perhaps Millennials are inspired by happy memories of their grandparents.
 Stepping into the greenhouse with Granny or Grandad is, when you’re a child, akin to stepping into a tropical wonderland.
 Better still, you may be allowed to help pick the tomatoes, or cucumbers, and perhaps be fed a few bright fruits if you are very good.
-The maintenance of even a windowbox may bring back those same childhood feelings of comfort, security, and enjoyment first felt within a grandparent’s greenhouse.
+The maintenance of even a windowbox may bring back those same childhood feelings of comfort, security, and enjoyment first felt within a grandparent’s greenhouse or potting shed.
 Whatever the reason for this upsurge in gardening among the younger demographics, new blood in the world of gardening can be no bad thing!
 We wish them all the best in their horticultural endeavours.

 Copyright © Helen Unnman 2017